LiuYuancheng/Camera_Firmware_Attestation/README.md

-# OT Cyber Attack Case Study [ Safety Camera Replay attack and Firmware Attestation ]
+# OT Cyber Attack Case Study [ Safety Camera Replay Attack and Firmware Attestation ]

 **Program Design Purpose**: The objective of this cyber attack case study is to develop a workshop aimed at showcasing a practical demonstration of a replay attack on a station train docking safety surveillance camera within a railway OT-system.
 In the attack scenario, the replay attack is executed by a sophisticated cyber attacker within the OT system, exploiting a successful camera firmware attack.
 Specifically, the attack targets the train detection camera located in the station docking area, which serves as a crucial safety mechanism for the train surveillance system.
 The scenario involves a red team attacker implanting malicious firmware into the train detection camera, thereby compromising its functionality.
 This compromised camera is then used to capture video footage, which is subsequently replayed and sent back to the station control room.
 The goal of this attack is to disrupt the safety surveillance system and deceive the station operator, highlighting the vulnerabilities inherent in OT systems and the potential impact of cyber attacks on critical infrastructure.